 Before we get into the weight-related aspect of this SNP, let’s look at a couple of other things that are linked to it.

-- A 2007 study of migraine and cluster headache patients found that TT carriers were almost three times more likely to respond to triptans, a migraine medication which is a serotonin receptor agonists.
+- A 2007 study of migraine and cluster headache patients found that T/T carriers were almost three times more likely to respond to triptans, a migraine medication that is a serotonin receptor agonist.